 C2 traffic helps the attacker maintain persistent communication with a compromised host.
 After the connection is established between the host and the C2 server, C2 traffic—containing commands, additional malware, or exfiltrated data—is exchanged between the compromised host and the attacker.

 You know this is happening because you can see it with your network detection and response (NDR) solution.

 Your NDR sees the attempted C2 connection as it happens.
 There's a brief window of time to stop the communication, preventing attackers from expanding their foothold or moving toward their end goal.

-There are three primary methods for blocking traffic in a modern network, listed below in order of ease of implementation—and from least to most effective.
+There are four primary methods for blocking traffic in a modern network, listed below in order of ease of implementation—and from least to most effective.
 Unfortunately the easiest to engineer is also the least effective.

 - TCP resets

 - Access control list (ACL) router

 - Intrusion protection systems (IPS)

 What Are TCP Resets?